-This is a key part of the scientific method and the experimental design.
-Students really enjoy coming up with questions.
-Formulating questions is a deep and meaningful activity that can really give students ownership over their work.
+This is a key part of the scientific method and the experimental design process.
+Students enjoy coming up with questions.
+Formulating questions is a deep and meaningful activity that can give students ownership over their work.
 A great way of getting students to think of visualize their questions is using a mind map storyboard.

 Ask students to think of any questions they want to answer about the universe or get them to think about questions they have about a particular topic.
 All questions are good questions, but some are easier to test that others.

-A hypothesis can also be known as an educated guess.
+A hypothesis is known as an educated guess.
 A hypothesis should be a statement that can be tested scientifically.
 At the end of the experiment, look back to see whether the conclusion supports the hypothesis or not.
 Forming good hypotheses can be challenging for students to grasp.
 It is important to remember that the hypothesis is not a question, it is a testable statement.

 One way of forming a hypothesis is to form it as an “if... then...” statement.
 This certainly isn't the only or best way to form a hypothesis, but can be a very easy formula for students to use when first starting out.
 An “if... then...” statement requires students to identify the variables first, and that may change the order in which they complete the stages of the visual organizer.

 After identifying the variables, the hypothesis then takes the form if [change in independent variable], then [change in dependent variable].
 For example, if an experiment were looking for the effect of caffeine on reaction time, the independent variable would be amount of caffeine and the dependent variable would be reaction time.
 The “if, then” hypothesis could be: If you increase the amount of caffeine taken, then the reaction time will decrease.